bdlightner/luhn-implementation-Perl-/README.md

 Luhn algorithm (credit card check-digit) implemented in Perl

-Sample Perl function to check a numeric character string of any length with Luhn check-digit at end of string plus sample Perl function to calculate check-digit character for a given character string.
+Sample Perl function "check_number()" to check a numeric character string of any length with Luhn check-digit at end of string plus sample Perl function "calc_digit()" to calculate check-digit character for a given character string.
 The sample "main" program accepts one or more number strings on the command line.*

 Written to be compatible with either Perl 4 or Perl 5.